dayjay0079/RISC-V-Simulator/README.md

 - To simulate a given binary file, it simply has to be entered as an argument when executing the simulator: `java SimTop <path-to-binary>` or `java -jar RISC-V_Sim.jar <path-to-binary>`.
 - The input binary will be simulated, and resulting registers will be printed as well as dumped to the inputs directory as `<path-to-binary>_Sim.res`.

+## Testing
+A tester has been written that executes all the tests in the `./tests` directory and compares with the given `.res` files.

+To execute this tester, simply compile and run the `TestAll` class with the `tests` directory path given as an argument.

 ---

 This project is a fork of [cae-lab/finasgmt](https://github.com/schoeberl/cae-lab/tree/master/finasgmt).